A tech community creating rising tides together

 Invitation to speak at the White House

-Founder, New Tech Northwest & Executive Coach for Leaders with ADD/ADHD
+Founder, New Tech Northwest & Executive Coach for Tech Founders and Professionals with ADD/ADHD

-Award winning innovation ecosystem builder with a passion for connecting people to who and what will help them get what they want.
-Brett has coached and advised leaders at hundreds of startups and enterprise companies, earned a Masters degree in Counseling Psychology, worked with multi-platinum bands, is a Forbes Top 35 Social Media Power Influencer, spoke at the White House, and will forever be the last pick on sports team for very good reasons.
+Award winning innovation ecosystem builder with ADHD, a Masters degree in counseling psychology, and over 15 years of coaching hundreds of tech entrepreneurs and leaders.
+Brett has coached multiple companies through acquisitions, worked with multi-platinum bands, is a Forbes Top 35 Social Media Power Influencer, spoke at the White House, and will forever be the last pick on sports teams for very good reasons.

 Co-Founder, New Tech Northwest